Buy now! - Learn more about Abaarso's extraordinary story in Abaarso Founder, Jonathan Starr's, new book "It Takes A School"

 The security and confidentiality of your information is our highest priority.
 We use industry standard SSL (secure socket layer) technology to protect your information.
 We also will not sell, trade or share your personal information with anyone else.

-Donations to Abaarso are made through the US-based non profit entity, Horn of Africa Education Development (HED) Fund, which is a 501(c)3 charitable organization.
+Online donations are made to the US-based non profit entity, Horn of Africa Education Development (HED) Fund, which is a 501(c)3 charitable organization.
 Gifts to HED are fully tax-deductible, and we affirm that no goods or services were provided in return for any contribution.
 HED’s federal tax ID number (EIN) is 20-7245709.

 Absolutely.
 Please make checks out to “Horn of Africa Education Development Fund,” Abaarso’s US-based non profit entity.
 Checks can be mailed to: